-DECLINE IN BRAZILIAN CATTLE PROCESSING COULD HELP NEW ZEALAND BEEF
+DECLINE IN BRAZILIAN CATTLE PROCESSING COULD BOOST NEW ZEALAND BEEF EXPORTS

 An analysis by Beef + Lamb New Zealand, the farmer-owned organisation representing the country’s sheep and beef farmers, suggests that a global shortage of beef could be a trigger for lifting New Zealand beef prices.